radiantearth/stac-api-spec/item-search/README.md

 Only one of either **intersects** or **bbox** should be specified.
 If both are specified, a 400 Bad Request response should be returned.
 See [examples](examples.md) to see sample requests.

 **bbox** Represented using either 2D or 3D geometries.
-The length of the array must be 2\*n where n is the number of dimensions.
+The length of the array must be 2\*n where *n* is the number of dimensions.
 The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent specified in Longitude/Latitude or Longitude/Latitude/Elevation based on [WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84).
 When using 3D geometries, the elevation of the southwesterly most extent is the minimum elevation in meters and the elevation of the northeasterly most extent is the maximum.
+When filtering with a 3D bbox over Items with 2D geometries, it is assumed that the 2D geometries are at elevation 0.

 ## Response